Are you wondering if is Guadalajara safe or not?

 Guadalajara has been ranked the 6th best place to visit in all of South and Central America, and Mexico!

-Filled to the brim with history and traditions, never is there a dull moment between the gorgeous cathedral and stories behind the architecture of every building.
+Filled to the brim with history and traditions, never is there a dull moment between the gorgeous cathedral and the stories behind the architecture of every building.

 As of 2019 however, tourism in Mexico has dropped.